Tag Archives: shady city

 “Bud!” warned Cooper.
 “I don’t think that’s how you calm them.”

 Chad who, had cleaned his face with an old rag, offered his expertise.
-“Yeah, brah, that’s just gonna piss it off.”
+“Yeah, bro, that’s just gonna piss it off.”

 Between the three oh so genius minds they possessed they each suggested ways of calming Debs so they could get their milking done.
 All of which the poor animal objected to quite vehemently.